duyluandethuong/laptop_battery_test/README.md

 - [ ] Set laptop's screen brightness to 75% (on Mac, you can ask Siri "Set screen brightness to 75% for an accurate setting)
 - [ ] Turn off auto turn off screen on battery power
 - [ ] Connect your laptop to Wifi network
-- [ ] Leave battery saver mode on if your laptop have it, set battery saver on at 20%
+- [ ] Leave battery saver mode on if your laptop have it, set battery saver on at 30% (30% is the default settings for Windows in recent updates)
 - [ ] Turn lower screen brightness on low battery off
 - [ ] Charge your laptop to 100% battery